groskwik/background/README.md

-# Image Color Replacement Script
+# Background: Image Color Replacement Script

 This Python script processes all PNG files in the current directory, replacing a specified target color with a default replacement color (white).
 It utilizes the [Pillow](https://pillow.readthedocs.io/en/stable/) library for image manipulation.